getpelican/pelican/docs/settings.rst

                             `feeds/all.atom.xml`
 `FEED_RSS`                  relative url to output the rss feed.
 Default is
                             None (no rss)
+`FEED_LENGTH'               Number of articles in each of your feeds.
 `JINJA_EXTENSIONS`          A list of any Jinja2 extensions you want to use.
                             Default is no extensions (the empty list).
 `KEEP_OUTPUT_DIRECTORY`     Keep the output directory and just update all the